inferno-framework/inferno-core/docs/getting-started.md

 ./run.sh
 ```

-Always check the documentation for an individual test kit since they may differ from this standard approach
+Always check the documentation for an individual Test Kit since they may differ from this standard approach.

 ### One or More Test Kits
 There may be times when you wish to offer multiple test kits in a single Inferno instance.
 If a test kit for this